-Convened by the Chairman or, whenever his is prevented, the Vice Chairman, the Supervisory Board meeting is primarily held 6-7 times a year.
+Convened by the Chair or, whenever his is prevented, the Vice Chair, the Supervisory Board meeting is primarily held 6-7 times a year.
 The Supervisory Board meeting has a quorum when more than half of its members are present.
-Items on the meeting agenda are primarily prepared by OP Cooperative's Executive Board and primarily presented by the Chairman of Vice Chairman of the Executive Board.
+Items on the meeting agenda are primarily prepared by OP Cooperative's Executive Board and primarily presented by the Chair or Vice Chair of the Executive Board.
 Items on the Supervisory Board meeting agenda are also in the first place discussed in advance by the Supervisory Board Working Committee or by other Supervisory Board committees.